 After you are hired, you let them know in advance each week how much work you want/need to do, and they will try to accommodate you as long as that much work is available.
 There may occasionally be dry spells when there is little to no work available, so I'm not sure I'd advise you to depend on this as your only source of income.

-If you are able to get accepted to do work for Verbal Ink, you might consider applying to Scribie or Quicktate (or some other transcription company that pays even better than those two) so you can turn to those for work when Verbal Ink doesn’t have much for you to do.
+If you are able to get accepted to do work for Verbal Ink, you might consider applying to Quicktate or another company so you can turn to those for work when Verbal Ink doesn't have much for you to do.

 Is it hard to get accepted?